-Unfortunately, I don’t have any control over the calendar so I have to wait and follow through with all things fall and turkey.
-I do love turkey.
-But there’s no reason I can’t bust out the gingerbread dough and cookie cutters….and so…..Gingerbread Mummies are born.
+Can’t wait any longer to bust out the gingerbread recipes?
+This recipe for Gingerbread mummies is your excuse to jumpstart the gingerbread baking season.
+There’s no reason you can’t roll out the gingerbread dough and dust off the gingerbread man cookie cutters….and so…..Gingerbread Mummies are born.
 They’re real and extremely tasty.
 Let’s merge easily into the cooler weather with some spicy, warm cookies.

 - 1/2 cup unsalted butter at room temperature